The Samsung Galaxy S20 Ultra doesn’t flip and it doesn’t fold, so you might ask why it costs $1,400?

 The Galaxy S20 Ultra’s camera system has a lot going for it, including a 108MP sensor that captures highly detailed images, a 10x lossless zoom and up to a 100x digital Space Zoom.
 Plus, every sensor is larger, which helps pull in more light.

-For example, when trying to focus on a mini arcade machine up close, the Galaxy S20 Ultra was definitely slower to focus than the iPhone 11 Pro Max.
-The Samsung phone focus was jumpy, while the iPhone’s focus was practically instant and smooth.
+That all sounds good, but there's one big problem: The S20 Ultra has some issues focusing.
+For example, when trying to hone in on a miniature arcade machine up close, the S20 Ultra definitely takes longer to get its bearings than the iPhone 11 Pro Max.
+The Samsung handset's focus was jumpy, while the iPhone’s was almost instantaneous and smooth.

 How bad is the Galaxy S20 Ultra's focus?
 Well, it is jumpy vs the iPhone 11 Pro Max.
 Check this out. #GalaxyS20Ultra pic.twitter.com/3JKVlsRXcZFebruary 27, 2020

-The Galaxy S20 Ultra also exhibited jumpy autofocus when shooting video in Bryant Park.
-As my colleague Mike Prospero moved around the frame, the S20 Ultra had trouble keeping up; both he and the background snapped in and out of focus.
-Meanwhile, the iPhone 11 Pro Max kept him and the rest of the scene in focus.
+The S20 Ultra also exhibited jumpy autofocus when shooting video in Bryant Park.
+As my colleague Mike Prospero moved around the frame, the S20 Ultra demonstrates obvious trouble keeping up; both he and the background shift in and out of focus.
+Meanwhile, the iPhone 11 Pro Max kept him and the rest of the scene in perfect clarity.

 “The Galaxy S20 features a groundbreaking, advanced camera system.
 We are constantly working to update software to provide with the best camera experience for consumers.
 The rollout is beginning in Korea and will arrive in additional regions over the next few weeks.”